SS Baychimo: Ghost ship

-Baychimo did not sink, and over the next several decades there were numerous sightings of the ship.
-People managed to board her several times, but each time they were either unequipped to salvage the ship or driven away by bad weather.
+Baychimo did not sink, and over the next several decades, numerous sightings were made of the ship.
+People managed to board her several times, but each time, they were either unequipped to salvage the ship or driven away by bad weather.
 The last recorded sighting of Baychimo was by a group of Inuit in 1969, 38 years after she was abandoned.
 She was stuck fast in the pack ice of the Beaufort Sea between Point Barrow and Icy Cape in the Chukchi Sea off the northwestern Alaskan coast.
-Baychimos ultimate fate is unknown and she is presumed sunk.
+Baychimos ultimate fate is unknown, but due to the lack of sighting since 1969 and the fact that the ship's metal would be subjected to temperature cycling every year, she is presumed to have sunk.